Logo

 • Bubble is by far the best talent for this playstyle as it allows Rat to push aggressively when needed, and shield to restabilise and create space.
 As well as being important for setting up in rat holes (spots which break AI) which Rat is fond of finding and testing (or any position which you need to defend for that matter).

-• Crystalline Will (You can pop but won't down) may be controversial but Rat finds that Rat pops around once a scurry.
+• Crystalline Will (You can pop but won't down) may be controversial but due to how peril intensive this playstyle is, it is very easy to slip up and explode.
 And often when that happens, it is during a high intesity situation where if Rat dies, the team will soon follow.
+Crystalline Will has more than paid itself back, saving Rat and potentially the run in countless situations.

-• Kinentic Deflection (Blocking causes you to gain Peril instead of lose stamina) is extremely important for survivability against bosses, and for reviving downed frens.
+• Kinentic Deflection (Blocking causes you to gain peril instead of lose stamina) is extremely important for reviving downed frens, survivability against bosses and DHs.

 Notes: